tuist/tuist/docs/docs/guide/introduction/from-v3-to-v4.md

 ### Dropped version management through `tuistenv`

-Prior to Tuist 4, the installation script installed a tool, `tuistenv`, that would get rename to `tuist` at installation time.
-The tool would take care of installing and activating versions of Tuist ensuring determinsm across environments.
+Prior to Tuist 4, the installation script installed a tool, `tuistenv`, that would get renamed to `tuist` at installation time.
+The tool would take care of installing and activating versions of Tuist ensuring determinism across environments.
 With the aim of reducing the feature surface of Tuist, we decided to drop `tuistenv` in favor of [Mise](https://mise.jdx.dev/), a tool that does the same job but is more flexible and can be used across different tools.
 If you were using `tuistenv`, you'll have to uninstall the current version of Tuist by running `curl -Ls https://uninstall.tuist.io | bash` and then install it using the installation method of your choice.
 We strongly recommend the usage of Mise because it's able to install and activate versions deterministically across environments.

 ::: code-group